-Add, drop, or withdraw from courses online by accessing the registration system through MyUH.
+Add, drop, or withdraw from courses online by accessing STAR GPS directly or through MyUH Services .
 Make adjustments to your schedule within the published deadlines as shown on the Academic Calendar (under Student Services) for the specific course.

 If you do not officially drop a course, an “F” or “NC” grade may be assigned by the instructor in place of a passing grade.
 You may still be obligated to pay tuition and fees for these courses.

 Any changes to your UH Mānoa enrollment status may impact benefits you are receiving.
 Drops and withdrawals may affect students’ academic standing or financial aid standing.
 With this in mind, carefully consider the implications of decreasing your credit load.

 Review your class schedule and student account charges to confirm that the add, drop, or withdraw was processed correctly.

 Students may add or register for a course online up to the last day to add, as specified on the Academic Calendar for the course.

 The last day to add is also the last day to: